TGS

 Insolvency service issues monitoring report on pre-packs

-seen at 06:18, 21 July in Association Of Chief Police Officers News - national.
+seen at 06:18, 21 July in Association Of Chief Police Officers News - national (Our copy).

 The Insolvency Service published its report on the first six months’ operation of Statement of Insolvency Practice 16 (SIP 16) today.